Cluster Articles Cannibalize Each Other's Keywords

 Prevention

-• Before writing a new article, search your own site for existing pages on the same intent
+• Before writing a new article, search your own site for an existing page on the same intent.

-• Each cluster has one explicit pillar + clearly-distinct satellites — design intent before writing
+• Give each cluster one explicit pillar plus clearly distinct satellites, and design the intent before writing.

-• Internal links concentrate on pillars; satellites link to pillar, not the other way around
+• Concentrate internal links on the pillar; satellites link to the pillar, not the other way around.

-• Audit GSC quarterly for cannibalization pairs (same query, 2+ of your pages)
+• Audit GSC quarterly for cannibalization pairs (one query, two or more of your pages with swapping positions).

-• Use canonical to consolidate signal while content merges are still in progress
+• Use canonical to consolidate signal while content merges are in progress, then switch to a 301 once a page is permanently retired.

 Tags: #SEO #Troubleshooting #Cannibalization #Content strategy